JaneliaSciComp/multifish/README.md

 Now you can launch the demo using the EASI-FISH example data:

-    ./examples/demo.sh <data dir> [arguments]
+    ./examples/demo_small.sh <data dir> [arguments]

 The `data dir` is the path where you want to store the data and analysis results.
-You can add additional arguments to the end in order to, for example, skip steps previously completed, or add monitoring with [Nextflow Tower](https://tower.nf).
+You can add additional arguments to skip steps previously completed or add monitoring with [Nextflow Tower](https://tower.nf).
 See below for additional details about the argument usage.

 The script will download a small [demo data set](https://doi.org/10.25378/janelia.c.5276708.v1) and run the full analysis pipeline.
 It is tuned for a 40 core machine with 128 GB of RAM.
 If your compute resources are different, you may need to edit the script to change the parameters to suit your environment.